FAQ

 • Provides accurate, up-to-date tire fitment data for vehicles across a wide range of makes, models, years, and trims

-• A single request returns the exact OEM tire specifications for any supported vehicle — including tire size, load index, and speed rating
+• A single request returns the exact OEM tire size for any supported vehicle — the full size string plus its width, aspect ratio, and rim diameter

 • Built for tire retailers, automotive platforms, fleet management systems, and e-commerce stores that need reliable fitment data without building their own database